 Such events pose a large threat to the habitability of Proxima b and any other planets orbiting M-type flare stars.
 They make the existence of alien life unlikely.
-Even if Proxima b had an ozone layer that could protect it from the extreme UV radiation of a single superflare, it would take years for the ozone layer to recover.
-If such intense flares occur at a relatively high rate, this can prevent the formation of an ozone layer altogether, leaving the planet’s surface exposed to extreme UV radiation levels.
+Even if Proxima b had an ozone layer that could protect it from the strong UV radiation of a single superflare, it would take years for the ozone layer to recover.
+If such intense flares occur at a relatively high rate, this can prevent the formation of an ozone layer altogether, leaving the planet’s surface exposed to high UV radiation levels.
 Even if the planet’s atmosphere survives the stellar activity, any life on the planet’s surface would need to undergo complex adaptations to survive.
 In the period from January 2016 to March 2018, the Evryscope recorded 24 flares from the star with bolometric energies from 1030.6 to 1033.5 erg, indicating that there are at least 5.2 events with a bolometric energy of 5.2 1033 erg per year.
 The study used photochemical modelling that demonstrated a 90% ozone destruction within five years as a result of the superflare and the star’s regular activity.

 On April 22 and 23, 2020, the New Horizons interplanetary space probe was used in conjunction with ground-based telescopes to take pictures of Proxima Centauri and Wolf 359, another nearby red dwarf (7.86 ly).
 The space-based and Earth-based images, taken from vantage points about 6.9 billion kilometres apart, were compared to demonstrate an easily observable stellar parallax.
 Launched in 2006, the New Horizons probe had made its way to the outer edge of the solar system when the pictures were taken.